rlucente-se-jboss/flightgear-kiosk-demo/README.md

 disparate fleet of edge devices.

-This demo shows an edge device completely changing it's workload and filesystem configuration by both switching to a different bootable container image from the one that's currently running and patching a sound issue.
+This demo shows an edge device completely changing it's workload and filesystem configuration both by switching to a different bootable container image from the one that's currently running and by patching a sound issue.
 This demo illustrates that in a very visual and audible way where multiple bootable container images are built and then swapped to the edge device.

 To make this interesting, this demo runs the open source FlightGear flight simulator on an edge device using RHEL Image Mode.
 The simulator will